 About the Grant

-The Mellon/Meiss Author’s Book Award will provide authors with the financial resources they need to produce scholarly books in their most desirable form.
-The publication of a monograph continues to be the most highly valued demonstration of scholarly competence for career advancement and recognition in the humanities.
+The Meiss/Mellon Author’s Book Award supports publication of scholarly monographs, which continue to be the most highly valued demonstration of scholarly competence.
 Unfortunately, many authors today must provide both a fully realized text and the financial resources for its image program.
 The cost for image rights and licensing, especially for digital publications, can be prohibitively high.

 In order to capitalize on CAA’s expertise in the funding of art publications, the guidelines, jury processes, and award procedures for the Meiss/Mellon Author’s Book Award will be similar to those currently in place for CAA’s Millard Meiss Publication Fund grant.
 The jury comprised distinguished mid-career or senior scholars who are members of CAA and whose specializations cover a broad range of art scholarship.
 The jury has discretion over the number of awardees and the size of the grant to be awarded to each.
 The grants were made directly to authors to defray the costs of image acquisitions.